truenas/documentation/content/SCALE/SCALETutorials/DataProtection/CreatingVMwareSnapshots.md

 ## Before You Begin

-Before using TrueNAS SCALE to create VMWare snapshots, configure TrueNAS to act as a VFMS datastore by creating a zvol, presenting the zvol to the ESXi host using an iSCSI or NFS share, and then creating and starting the VM(s) in ESXi.
+Before using TrueNAS SCALE to create VMWare snapshots, configure TrueNAS to act as a VFMS datastore by creating a zvol, presenting the zvol to the ESXi host using an iSCSI or NFS share (this tutorial uses iSCSI), and then creating and starting the VM(s) in ESXi.
 You must power on virtual machines for TrueNAS to include them in VMWare snapshots.

 1. Go to **Datasets** and click **Add Zvol** to Create a dedicated zvol for VMWare following the procedure in [Adding and Managing Zvols]({{< relref "addmanagezvols.md" >}}).